kumvijaya/latest-workflow-runs/README.md

 # Latest workflow runs

-This gets the result of latest runs of the given workflow.
+This gets the result of latest runs for the given workflow.

 This takes below parameters
 - **-o | --org**: Required.
 GitHub Organization name